yagyeshvishnoi/Family_Travel_Tracker/README.md

-To create a README file for the provided code, we need to first understand the contents and purpose of the code in the uploaded ZIP file.
-I'll start by extracting the ZIP file to review its contents.
-This will help in drafting a README that accurately describes the logic behind the code and how to interact with it.
-Let's proceed with extracting and reviewing the contents of the ZIP file.

-The Family_Travel_Tracker-main directory contains several files and directories essential for understanding the project's structure and purpose.
-Here's a summary of the contents:

 - .gitignore: A file specifying intentionally untracked files to ignore.
 - index.js: Likely the entry point of the application.
 - package-lock.json & package.json: These files are used by npm to handle project dependencies.